adelarue/cos_2019/2_wrangling_and_visualization/README.md

 ## Pre-assignment 2: Installing libraries

 We will use three libraries for this session: `tidyr`, `dplyr`, and `ggplot2`.
-Before Thursday's session, ensure that you install them, and are able to load them into an R session in RStudio.
-You can install them by executing the following commands in the RStudio console:
+These three packages (any many more) can all be conveniently loaded using the metalibrary `tidyverse`.
+You should have previously installed `tidyverse` prior to Session 1.
+In case you haven't, do so now:

 ```
-install.packages('dplyr')
-install.packages('tidyr')
-install.packages('ggplot2')
+install.packages('tidyverse')
 ```

 You should test that the libraries will load by then running
 ```
-library(dplyr)
-library(tidyr)
-library(ggplot2)
+library(tidyverse)
 ```

 Then test that dplyr/tidyr work by executing the command: